Air Force vs. San Diego State NCAA Football Odds, Plays and Insights | October 23, 2021

 San Diego State Stats and Trends

-- San Diego State's games this season have gone over the point total in 50% of its opportunities (three times in six games with a set point total).
+- San Diego State's games this year have gone over the total in three out of six opportunities (50%).

-- San Diego State is 4-2 against the spread and 6-0 overall in games when it records more than 16.3 points.
+- When San Diego State puts up more than 16.3 points, it is 4-2 against the spread and 6-0 overall.

-- When San Diego State churns out more than 288.9 yards, the team is 3-1 against the spread and 4-0 overall.
+- San Diego State is 3-1 against the spread and 4-0 overall when the team totals over 288.9 yards.

 - The Aztecs have seven giveaways this season, while the Falcons have 11 takeaways .